greenelab/phenoplier/environment/README.md

     ```bash
     # Root directory where all data will be downloaded to.
     export PHENOPLIER_ROOT_DIR=/tmp/phenoplier

+    # Adjust the number of cores available for general tasks
+    export PHENOPLIER_N_JOBS=2

-    # Uncomment this if you downloaded the manuscript sources and want to generate the figures for it (see additional
+    # Export this variable if you downloaded the manuscript sources and want to
-    # instructions for manuscript figures below).
+    # generate the figures for it (see additional # instructions for manuscript
+    # figures below).
-    # export PHENOPLIER_MANUSCRIPT_DIR=/tmp/manuscript_dir
+    export PHENOPLIER_MANUSCRIPT_DIR=/tmp/manuscript_dir
     ```

-1. Adjust the root data directory, available computational resources, and other settings by modifying the file `../libs/settings.py`
+1. Adjust other settings (i.e. available computational resources) by modifying the file `../libs/settings.py`

+1. Adjust your `PYTHONPATH` variable to include the `libs` directory:

+    ```bash
+    export PYTHONPATH=`readlink -f ../libs/`:$PYTHONPATH
+    ```

 1. Download the data: